let go

 • Continue to enjoy your life and not feel guilty about the addiction.

-• Take notice and communicate to your child how proud you are when they take positive steps towards healing.
+• Take notice and let your child know how proud you are when they take positive steps towards healing.

 • Before you decide to let go, decide if you have done all you can to help your child find their way to recovery.

-Here are 7 reasons why it may be time to take a break for a while.
+Here are 7 reasons it may be time to take a break.

 1. The emotional pain is getting you down.
 You deserve to have a happy life.
 If you feel that the continued pain is getting you down, take a break and let go of being attached to your child’s issues.
 Seek help for yourself and focus on the positive things in your life.